 We live in a state of anxiety and emergency.
 The connections we make and the accountability we take for our actions upon this planet ultimately determines our fate.
 And this is part and parcel of the message found in the Broken Earth novels.
 The idea that bad things happen but then we move on, make other things, create communities that may mess up, may be cruel but they are still ours – is a very pragmatic and postcolonial vision of the future, one that is indeed become more and more relevant as we live in times in which environmental disasters happen on a daily basis, and human communities are impacted by such disasters even as we speak.
 It is the nature of how things go wrong that shines in this trilogy, and the ways in which communities and individuals cope with events when things go wrong, and how they fall apart.
 This lends an aspect of realism to the narrative, one which reflects our fears about what happens when societies collapse because of ecological disaster.
 However it is not devoid of hope either as Essun in all of her three identities finds friendship, community and love within a devastated landscape.
 In my opinion this is primarily because the current state of environmental anxieties experienced by populations around the world have reached a stage in which we very much have to imagine a future, whether it be bleak or optimistic.
 The connections made between the characters in all three of the novels resonate with urgency – no planetary disaster can be survived without communal effort.
 The relationship between humanity, community and the environment is inherent in the act of what Haraway has dubbed “making kin” and is also inherent in the disruptions suggested by Tsing.
 The connection between community and nature may also be read in the ecoGothic.
 This is precisely the underpinnings behind the attempts to connect the postcolonial ecoGothic to the Plantationocene contexts interrogated in this article.

+ACKNOWLEDGEMENTS

+This article is funded by the Centre for Research and Instrumentation (CRIM), Universiti Kebangsaan Malaysia under the Research Grant Code GGP-2019-017 Climate-Based Literary Theory and Analytical Model for Indigenous Malaysian Communities Impacted by Climate Change and Climate Migration (Principal Investigator: Dr. Anita Harris Satkunananthan).

 REFERENCES

 Bauer, A. M and Ellis, E. C. (2018).
 The Anthropocene Divide: Obscuring Understanding of Social-Environmental Change.
 Current Anthropology, 59(2), 209-227.

+Botting, F, and Spooner, C. (2015).
+Monstrous media/spectral subjects: Imaging Gothic from the Nineteenth Century to the Present.
+Manchester: Manchester U P.

 Dillon, E. M. (2019).
 The Plantationocene and the Performative Commons.
 Minnesota Review, 93, 83-93.